unit-io/unitdb/README.md

 ### Iterating over items
 Use the DB.Items() function which returns a new instance of ItemIterator.
-Specify topic to retrives values and use last parameter to specify duration or specify number of recent messages to retreive from the topic. for example, "last=1h" retrieves messsages from unitdb stored in last 1 hour, or "last=100" to retreives last 100 messages from the unitdb:
+Specify topic to retrives values and use last parameter to specify duration or specify number of recent messages to retreive from the topic. for example, "last=1h" retrieves messsages from tracedb stored in last 1 hour, or "last=100" to retreives last 100 messages from the tracedb:

 ```
-func print(topic []byte, db *unitdb.DB) {
+func print(topic []byte, db *tracedb.DB) {
 	// topic -> "unit8.b.b1?last=1h"
-	it, err := db.Items(&unitdb.Query{Topic: topic})
+	it, err := db.Items(&tracedb.Query{Topic: topic})
 	if err != nil {
 		log.Fatal(err)
 		return